All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 Crap, late again.

-It was not her fault for sleeping in, she had been imprisoned at work until early morning and managed to crawl back to her apartment merely to snuggle her beloved pillows that missed her as she much as she.
-If sneaking between the sheets for thirty minutes with the already escalading sun on the horizon before the countdown for another repulsively exhausting day incurred warning from superiors, she may as well refuse to go and indulge in rest—for the sake of her health and partly she was human, of course.
+It was not her fault for sleeping in.
+She had been imprisoned at work until early morning and barely managed to crawl back home to snuggle her beloved pillows that missed her as she much as she.
+If sneaking between the sheets for thirty minutes with the already escalading sun on the horizon before another exhausting day incited berating from superiors, she may as well refuse to go and indulge in rest—for the sake of her health, of course.

-Traffic headlights winked past the corner of his eyes and swiftly winked on his limo.
-Kaiba, Seto listened to the silence on the phone line.
+Traffic headlights winked past the corner of his eyes and winked on his limo.
+Seto Kaiba drearily listened to the phone line.

 "Splendid!"
 An obnoxious chuckle resounded through the line.
-"We will see you there, sayonara, Kaiba-sama."
+"We will see you there."

 Fed up listening to the grainy voice, he hung up in relief.
 Now he'd make sure the secretary would receive all calls form the infernal man.
 Last weekend he invested selflessly in the orphanage, surpassing previous donations and the Director continuously pestered him with unnecessary phone calls that Kaiba was tempted to seize contributions.